casualsnek/cassowary/docs/3-faq.md

 ---

+**Q. There is no internet in VM.**

+A. This happens if you have a VPN running on host, try disabling VPN and internet should work on VM !

+---

 **Q. I have found a bug/issue, have a suggestion or I have questions not answered here!**

 A. Feel free to [open an issue here](https://github.com/casualsnek/cassowary/issues)!